common name: wheel bug

 Figure 6.
 A nymph of the wheel bug, Arilus cristatus (Linnaeus), feeding on a caterpillar.
 Photograph by Lyle J. Buss, University of Florida.

-Wheel bug saliva contains a toxic, paralytic substance that immobilizes and kills its victims usually within 15 to 30 sec after injection.
+Wheel bug saliva contains a toxic, paralytic substance that immobilizes and kills the prey insect within 15 to 30 seconds of injection.
 Immatures of the locust leafminer, Xenochalepus dorsalis (Thunberg), are killed and fed upon while still imbedded in leaf tissue.
 Arilus cristatus is an especially valuable predator in forest and shade trees because it preys on the well-protected hairy caterpillars that are defoliators.

 When disturbed, the wheel bug can inflict a painful bite.
 The bite has been described variously as worse than stings from bees, wasps, or hornets.
 Barber (1919) and Hall (1924) described in detail the effects of such bites.
 In general, initial pain often is followed by numbness for several days.
 The afflicted area often becomes reddened and hot to the touch, but later may become white and hardened at the puncture area.
 Occasionally, a hard core may slough off, leaving a small hole at the puncture site.
-Healing time varies but usually takes two weeks and may take half a year.
+Healing time varies but usually takes two weeks.
 Smith et al. (1958) reviewed the literature concerning wheel bug bites and concluded that serious or prolonged effects from these bites usually are due to secondary infection or an individual hypersensitivity.

 - Barber GW.
 1919.
 On the bite of Arilus cristatus.
 Journal of Economic Entomology 12: 466.